dhall-lang/dhall-lang/standard/types.md

 An `Optional` literal's type is inferred from the mandatory type annotation:

+    Γ ⊢ A : Type
     ──────────────────────────────────
     Γ ⊢ ([] : Optional A) : Optional A

+    Γ ⊢ A : Type
     ─────────────────────────────────────
     Γ ⊢ ([ a ] : Optional A) : Optional A